Create Transfer

 | Not registered | Files encrypted with server key.
 Recipient gets an invite email to create an account.
 Status: pending_recipient. |

-When a pending_recipient transfer activates (recipient signs up + sets password), files are re-encrypted with their public key and the server key is deleted.
+pending_recipient transfer activates (recipient signs up + sets password), files are re-encrypted with their public key and the server key is deleted.
 The recipient gets a “files ready” notification.

 Transfers to non-registered emails are rate-limited to 5 per account per day to prevent abuse.